Norrtälje Municipality: Riksdag

 This lists the relative strength of the socialist and centre-right blocs since 1973, but parties not elected to the Riksdag are inserted as "other", including the Sweden Democrats results from 1988 to 2006, but also the Christian Democrats pre-1991 and the Greens in 1982, 1985 and 1991.
 The sources are identical to the table above.
 The coalition or government mandate marked in bold formed the government after the election.
 New Democracy got elected in 1991 but are still listed as "other" due to the short lifespan of the party.
 "Elected" is the total number of percentage points from the municipality that went to parties who were elected to the Riksdag.

 Transport

 Norrtälje is located approximately 75 km northeast of central Stockholm.
 The European route E18 connects Norrtälje to other parts of Stockholm.
-Some of the major bus lines to Norrtälje include 620 and 621 from Åkersberga, 639 from Stockholm and Östhammar, 647 from the Stockholm-Arlanda Airport, and 676 from Stockholm.
+Some of the major bus lines to Norrtälje include 620 and 621 from Åkersberga, 639 from Stockholm and Östhammar, 647 from the Stockholm-Arlanda Airport, 676 from Stockholm and 677 from Uppsala.